Treats infections caused by bacteria. This medicine is an antibiotic.

 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
 This medicine can also be given as a shot into one of your muscles.

 Drugs and Foods to Avoid